Originally Posted December 19, 2022

-Mostly, I think it’s just difficult to hide all the mixed emotions during the letdown of excess.
+Mostly, I think it is just difficult to hide all the mixed emotions during the let-down of excess.

 Every tradition can be beautiful in one house and heart, but awkward in another.

-This post has made assumptions of privilege, but assumptions don’t have a place in gift receiving.
+This post has made assumptions of privilege, but assumptions don’t have a place in gift giving.